- I get a "No Internet Connection" error message on my device when I try to log in using Duo.

 - Enter your NetID and password when prompted.

-- On the Duo authentication screen, enter the last 9 digits of the number on the back of your GOCard.
-You can locate the number as shown in the example below.
+- On the Duo authentication screen, enter the last 9 digits of the number on your GOCard.
+You can locate the number as shown in the examples below.

-Note: If this number isn't printed on your GOCard, contact the Service Center at 855-687-4949 or firstname.lastname@example.org to get a passcode.
+Note: If this number isn't printed on your GOCard, contact the Service Center at help.georgetown.edu to get a passcode.

 - Click Log In.
 Duo will log you in to your application.